Business students ready for hands on learning

 “I would encourage businesses to be part of the preparation and training of the leaders of the future, you will not regret it.
 We, at the peninsula campus, are dedicated and eager to learn, you could 100% benefit from this program.”

-Frankston City host businesses, which have five employees or more, can now apply to participate in the three week 2021 program which runs from 28 June to 16 July.
+Frankston City host businesses, which have five employees or more, can now apply to participate in the three week 2021 program, which has been postponed due to COVID restrictions, to November/December.

 Click here for more details.